dbcls/grasp/README.md

 ### `MAX_BATCH_SIZE`

-(default: Initinity)
+(default: Infinity)

 Grasp issues queries in batches to reduce number of queries.
 This may result in too large query to be processed by some SPARQL endpoints.
-You can use `MAX_BATCH_SIZE` in order to avoid this problem by restricting the number of itemes to fetch.
+You can use `MAX_BATCH_SIZE` in order to avoid this problem by restricting the number of items to fetch.

 ### `RESOURCES_DIR`